Soundmatters/SpliceRepairWorkflow/WorkflowSpliceRepair.md

 ---

-2) Using only the tip of a swab, apply the solvent and loosen the failed adhesive.
+2) Using only the tip of a swab, apply solvent and loosen the failed adhesive on the audio tape backing.

 ---
 *Example: solvent being applied and worked into the old adhesive*